BepInEx/bepinex-docs/articles/user_guide/upgrading.md

 > [!IMPORTANT]
 > pre-BepInEx 5 plugins are not compatible with BepInEx 5!
 > This guide only provides a temporary upgrade solution.
-> It is suggested that you do a clean install of BepInEx instead -- remove all BepInEx files and start over fresh.
+> It is suggested that you do a clean install of BepInEx instead: remove all BepInEx files and start over fresh.

 1. Delete `BepInEx/core` folder if it exists.
 2. Download and install BepInEx 5 [according to the installation guide](<xref:installation>).